jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 Don't expect to become a top student over night, but you should be better than you were yesterday.
 Pick a few of the tips above and run with it.
-Stop wasting your Saturdays, and start study hard so you can play hard.
+Stop wasting your Saturdays, and start studying hard so you can play hard.

 Lots more could be written on the topic, and I'm sure I'll come back to it.
 I'm constantly trying new things, borrowing from the best, mixing and matching